 About

 Hi!
-I’m Stela: an urban designer and city masterplanner, and yes, I did just spend my Saturday thinking about zoning.
+I’m Stela: an urban designer and city masterplanner, and yes, I did just spend my Saturday thinking about planning reforms.

 Welcome to my website!